hashicorp/nomad/website/source/docs/agent/configuration/vault.html.md

 </table>

 The `vault` stanza configures Nomad's integration with [HashiCorp's Vault][vault].
-When configured, Nomad can create and distribute secrets to tasks automatically.
+When configured, Nomad can create and distribute Vault tokens to tasks automatically.
 For more information on the architecture and setup, please see the [Nomad and Vault integration documentation][nomad-vault].

 ```hcl
 vault {